data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-124

-*Solution*.
-To get exactly 10,000 primes, we index the list obtained by filtering out the composite numbers:
+*Solution.* To get exactly 10,000 primes, we index the list obtained by filtering out the composite numbers:

     pre(julia-executable)
       | using Primes: isprime